ElaanMoazen/Climate_Fever-QA-RAG-Model-with-Haystack/README.md

 # Climate_Fever-QA-RAG-Model-with-Haystack
 ### Transfer Learning with RAG Models

-# Climate_Fever QA RAG Model with Haystack

-## Objective
+## Project Objective
-In this notebook, you will experiment with a Question Answering (QA) Retrieval-Augmented Generation (RAG) model on the `climate_fever` dataset using the Haystack framework.
-You will go through the entire process of fitting the parts of a RAG model together and learn how to prompt it with queries to get answers from the provided dataset.
+The objective of this project is to experiment with a QA RAG (Retrieval-Augmented Generation) model on the climate_fever dataset using the Haystack framework.
+The goal is to go through the entire process of fitting the parts of an RAG model together and learn how to prompt it with queries to get answers from the provided dataset.

 ## Prerequisites
 - Python 3.7 or above